amirrezaask/Modus-Vivendi-VSCode/README.md

 This theme is our best effort to replicate his theme from emacs and is not perfect.
 This theme is now available on the Visual Studio Code Marketplace.

 Go check it out! https://marketplace.visualstudio.com/items?itemName=Binx.modus-vivendi-code

+I would also suggest taking a look at the doom-one vscode theme: https://marketplace.visualstudio.com/items?itemName=NTBBloodbath.doom-one

 ## Preview